openstack-archive/deb-python-aioeventlet/doc/status.rst

   - signals
   - subprocesses

-* run an event loop in a thread different than the main thread
+* experiment running an event loop in a thread different than the main thread
 * tox.ini: test Python 3.3 with monkey-patching, see eventlet bug: https://github.com/eventlet/eventlet/pull/168